da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_db_config.md

 The connection to this database is configurable via conf/hibernateCentralDB.cfg.xml (to see a sample file, click [here](../conf/hibernateCentralDB.cfg.xml.inmem)).

-Please **note** that you cannot use the hibernate property hbm2ddl.auto (create | ..).
-This is suppressed by the ContentBroker.
-If you want to learn how to let the ContentBroker help you to create a schema, see the dedicated paragraph on the bottom of the page.

 ## Encrypting a password